AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-arrival.md

 "Sure you should have."
 Tips said sitting down next to me.
 "He's in denial, if he didn't hear you it's because he's trying so hard to forget you."

 "What?"
 I said turning to look at him.
-Tip waved his hand and an Irish
+Tip waved his hand and an Irish Red appeared in front of me from the bartenders hands.

+"Your drink of choice?"

+I took it and nodded.
+He was reading my mind that was painfully obvious.

+"You are a smart man as well as hot, no wonder he's trying to forget you."
+He laughed.
+"Too much work."

+I was about to ask who the fuck he was, but he spoke before I even got the first sound out.
+"I'm Benji
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY2NzUyMzI1OCw5MTA3MDQ5ODddfQ==
+eyJoaXN0b3J5IjpbLTYxOTYzNjU0OCw5MTA3MDQ5ODddfQ==
 -->